JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 ## 1. Abstraction

-The purpose of this project is to making traffic sign classifier by using tensorflow
+The purpose of this project is to make a traffic sign classifier by using tensorflow

-And rubric point is the accuracy of validation set that is upper than 93%
+And rubric point is upper than 93% of the accuracy of validation set

 Data set is given by 'German Traffic Sign Dataset' that is already devided into 3 parts